 PB: Correct, and people have pointed out that.
 It stayed about two percent of GDP since the Seventies.
-But it still is true that there is more affinity groups and gatherings and it’s definitely talked about a lot more and practiced, I think, quite a bit more by high profile people than it was in the Seventies.
+But it still is true that there are more affinity groups and gatherings and it’s definitely talked about a lot more and practiced, I think, quite a bit more by high profile people than it was in the Seventies.
 There is a whole different kind of lens on philanthropy today than there was twenty or thirty years ago, or more.

 MA: You’ve said that in a way this is conscience laundering that keeps this system in place and it just perpetuates the injustice.

 PB: I think it does, because people thought, if you just look on the surface of the piece, that I was indicting philanthropy as this awful thing.
 What I’m really saying is… that it is part of the systemic problem, it somehow gets a pass because it’s doing good things.
 I’m not saying it’s the problem, I’m saying that there is a lot of symptoms that show up because systemically there is something, I think, deeply flawed in what is going on right now.

 MA: How many of those meetings did it actually take for this to dawn on you?